nuxt-community/pwa-module/README.md

 ### Adding custom runtimeCaching items (For CDN)

 By default resources in dist (`/_nuxt/`) will be cached with CacheFirst and other requests to same domain will be cached with NetworkFirst strategy.
-Also all JS webpack emitted resources will be precached.
+Also all JS and CSS webpack emitted resources will be precached.

 If you have a custom CDN and need to cache requests for it, simply use `runtimeCaching`: